Leadership… Almost everyone has heard that you’re supposed to lead from the front or lead by example.

 Many leaders need to learn how to lead from behind as well as leading from the front.

 Leading from behind sounds a bit confusing and seems a little nebulous.
 If you ask any number of individuals what leading from behind means, you will likely get a number of different answers.

-That probably would end up being a little counterproductive, or at the very least create attitude issues with other team members.
+That probably would be a little counterproductive or, at the very least, create attitude issues with other team members.

-Leading from behind can have real important meaning if utilized properly.
-When leaders move out of the way and let their team take over real growth can take place.
+Leading from behind can have really important meaning if utilized properly.
+When leaders move out of the way and let their team take over, real growth can occur.

-Great leaders build teams of individuals that can operate on their own in almost any environment.
-It is often hard for leaders to let go and let someone else sink or swim based upon their actions alone or lack thereof.
+Great leaders build teams of individuals that can operate independently in almost any environment.
+It is often hard for leaders to let go and let someone else sink or swim based on their actions alone or lack thereof.

 If the goal is to build a team of individuals that can be autonomous, solving problems or adapting as necessary to find situations on their own, then the eagles must be made to leave the nest.

 There is a story that when parent eagles feel it’s time for the young to leave the nest, the parents will begin removing all of the soft feathers and other soft materials they have built their nest with.